Vivek-Kamboj/Crowd_funding/README.md

 ## Screenshots

 ### Landing Page
-We Land on home page

 ![](ScreenShots/LandingPage1.png)

-On Clicking donate Button we got slide to Ongoing Camapign section
+On Clicking Donate Button, we can slide through the Ongoing Camapigna section

 ![](ScreenShots/LandingPage2.png)

 ### Campaign Page
-These are Campaign Page

 ![](ScreenShots/Campaign1.png)

-This section is Donors Page for transparency
+Donors List (Amount and Transaction ID) for transparency

 ![](ScreenShots/Campaign2.png)

-Here Some part of transaction id is hidden for security purpose (from backend as well as frontend).
+Here some part of Transaction ID is hidden for security purpose (from backend as well as frontend).

 ### Instant share and donate buttons

 ![](ScreenShots/Instant.png)

 ### All Campaigns

 ![](ScreenShots/AllCampaign.png)

 ### Login Page

 ![](ScreenShots/LoginPage.png)

 ### Admin DashBoard

-Here in bottom we can see message from the feedback form from Contact us page.
+Here in bottom we can see message from the Feedback Form present in the Contact us page.

 ![](ScreenShots/AdminDashBoard.png)

 ### About Us Page

 ![](ScreenShots/AboutUsPage.png)

 ### Conatact Us Page

 ![](ScreenShots/ContactUsPage.png)

 ### Footer

 ![](ScreenShots/Footer.png)